| || |

 The following are loan servicers for federally held loans made through the William D. Ford Federal Direct Loan (Direct Loan) Program and the Federal Family Education Loan (FFEL) Program.

-If you need help determining who services your federal loan(s), please log on to the National Student Loan Data System (NSLDS) website for students, at www.nslds.ed.gov, and choose "Financial Aid Review" to log in.
+If you need help determining who services your federal loan(s), please log on to the Federal Student Aid website, and choose "Manage Loans".
 You will need your FSA ID to access the service.

-For additional information regarding Federal Student Aid Loan Servicers, visit http://studentaid.ed.gov/repay-loans/understand/servicers
+For additional information regarding Federal Student Aid Loan Servicers, visit studentaid.ed.gov/repay-loans/understand/servicers

 Please send all Deferment paperwork to the Office of the Registrar: